georgeokez/leetcode-solutions/README.md

 ## leetcode-solutions

-The purpose of the repo is to be a one stop shop for all the leetcode questions I have solved.
+The purpose of this repo is to be a one stop shop for all the leetcode questions I have solved.